Brazil deforestation climbs 67% through July as government attacks data

 BRASILIA (Reuters) - Deforestation in Brazil’s rainforest has jumped around 67% in the first seven months of the year, according to preliminary data from Brazil’s space research agency, which the government has attacked as misleading and harmful to the national interest.

-Environmentalists and researchers blame President Jair Bolsonaro’s rhetoric in favor of economic development in the Amazon for emboldening loggers, ranchers and informal miners since he assumed office in January.
+Environmentalists and researchers blame President Jair Bolsonaro’s rhetoric in favour of economic development in the Amazon for emboldening loggers, ranchers and informal miners since he assumed office in January.

 Bolsonaro has vehemently criticized the data from INPE and fired the head of the agency on Friday over what he called “lies” that hurt the country’s trade talks.